A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 We have less kinematic information available for the selection of $\bar \nu_\mu p \to \mu^+ n$ QE on H with respect to other channels.
 We use the optimal function ${\cal L}^{\rm H}_4$ from \eq{eq:lnH4} as the basis of our kinematic analysis.
 The likelihood function ${\cal L}^{\rm H}_{\rm IN}$, as defined in \eq{eq:lnHin}, is not strictly applicable, since the hadron system is composed of a single neutron without internal structure.
 However, we can still exploit one additional longitudinal degree of freedom with respect to \eq{eq:lnHin}.
 In analogy of \eq{eq:RES1}, we calculate $\Delta E_n = E_\nu \; - \mid \vec{p}_\mu + \vec{p}_n \mid $, where $E_\nu$ is given by \eq{eq:QE} and $\vec{p}_n$ is the neutron momentum calculated as described above.
 We use the following likelihood function for the selection of $\bar \nu_\mu p \to \mu^+ n$ QE on H:

-which is over-constrained to compensate for the reduced phase space.
 The variable $p_L^n$ represents the longitudinal component of the neutron momentum vector along the beam direction.
 We note that, although the two-dimensional correlation $ [\; \Delta E_n, \; p_L^n \;]$ appears similar to the corresponding one in \eq{eq:lnHin}, it has a different role in the QE channel, as a part of the global event kinematics.
 We therefore include it into a single likelihood function, since it is expected to be correlated with the other kinematic variables.
 Figure~\ref{fig:Hsel-likeHqepi0} shows the distributions of $\ln \lambda_{\rm QE}^{\rm H}$ for the H signal and the C background.
 Table~\ref{tab:effpur} summarizes the efficiency and purity for a cut on $\ln \lambda_{\rm QE}^{\rm H}$ maximizing the sensitivity of the analysis.
+Since the random neutron background is uncorrelated with the primary vertex from the $\bar \nu_\mu p \to \mu^+ n$ interaction on H, the corresponding kinematic distributions are inconsistent with those expected from a genuine H event.
+Figure~\ref{fig:nrandom} shows the distribution of $\ln \lambda_{\rm QE}^{\rm H}$ for the random neutrons passing the timing and topological cuts described above.
+We do not re-calculate the likelihood functions using the random neutron events and we keep the same $\ln \lambda_{\rm QE}^{\rm H}$ cuts as in the H/C separation, resulting in no additional efficiency loss for the H signal.
+We note that the efficient kinematic selection could allow looser timing and topological cuts against random neutrons.

-\subsubsection{Selection of $\bar \nu_\mu p \to \mu^+ n \pi^0$}
+\subsubsection{Selection of $\bar \nu_\mu {\rm H} \to \mu^+ n \pi^0$}

 Another exclusive process available only in $\bar \nu_\mu$ CC interactions is $\bar \nu_\mu p \to \mu^+ n \pi^0$ on hydrogen, mainly originated from resonance production.
 The kinematic selection of this channel is similar to the one discussed in Sec.~\ref{sec:3trk} for the complementary process $\bar \nu_\mu p \to \mu^+ p \pi^-$, with the exception of a few specific features related to the reconstruction of the neutron and the $\pi^0$.
 The relative fractions of these two channels are about comparable in $\bar \nu_\mu$ CC interactions on hydrogen.
+Detailed GEANT4 simulations indicate that the average neutron reconstruction efficiency is about 85\% for H events and 76.5\% in C using both the STT and the surrounding ECAL (Sec.~\ref{sec:numubarqe}).